 Where did the brand sprint originate?

 The brand sprint was popularized by the team at Google Ventures and written about in detail by Jake Knapp in the book Sprint.
-The ideas included in the brand sprint come from a range of sources including Steve Jobs’s 1997 internal meeting at Apple, Stewart Butterfield’s essay "We Don’t Sell Saddles Here," and Simon Sinek’s TED talk "How Great Leaders Inspire Action."
-This template was designed by Miro's CMO, Barbra Gago.
+The ideas included in the brand sprint come from various sources, including Steve Jobs’s 1997 internal meeting at Apple, Stewart Butterfield’s essay We Don’t Sell Saddles Here, Simon Sinek’s TED talk How Great Leaders Inspire Action.

 When should you run a brand sprint?